Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/inittab.png)
 **Figure 86** rc-sysinit.conf file on Ubuntu.

+**Please note**:we can set the runlevel also on the boot loader which in my case is the GRUB and we can specify the RUNLEVEL we want on the `menu.lst` and run `grub-install` and every time the system will reboot it will use this RUNLEVEL.

 Let's go back to centOS machine, we have folder called rc.d which contain the folders for each runlevel, as example the *rc3.d* is conatin simbolic link of the utility that going to be active on that run level.